marcelojannotti/hplip/README.md

 This project is a fork of Official sourceForge hplip project. https://sourceforge.net/p/hplip/

-The purpose of this version is to improve Zorin 15 support on hplip-intaller.
+The purpose of this version is to improve Zorin 15 support on hplip installer.

 The version installer of this project is to **Zorin 15 with SUDO installed**, for debian 8 check the another version